Though it's rare, psychological anime is a must-watch for anyone who enjoys action-packed thrillers. Sometimes they can get stuck in your mind.

 24

-At the heart of the story is Rintaro Okabe, a self-proclaimed "mad scientist" who believes a global organization aims to reshape the world for its own benefit.
+Central to the plot is Rintaro Okabe, an eccentric and self-proclaimed "mad scientist" who suspects a shadowy organization of attempting to manipulate the course of history for its own gain.

 Recommended: